 Regardless of whether the on-the-job back or neck injury was “traumatic” or “gradual”, the injured worker is entitled to medical treatment, and in some instances, income benefits.

-If you have injured your back at work and would like a free consultation as to your workers’ compensation rights, please contact the Ramos Law Firm.
+If you have injured your back at work and would like a free consultation as to your workers’ compensation rights, please contact Ramos & Law.